alist-org/docs/docs/guide/install/docker.md

 ![docker](/img/faq/updocker.png)
 :::

-:::details docker-compose
+:::details docker-compose update
 1. docker-compose pull

 2. docker-compose up -d

 :::

-Q: My version is v3.x.x and I cannot upgrade to the latest version. docker pull xhofe/alist:latest does not work to pull the latest version.
+Q: My version is v3.x.x and I cannot upgrade to the latest version. `docker pull xhofe/alist:latest` does not work to pull the latest version.
 After changing to docker-compose, it is still version 3.x.x

 A: The reason is that your docker has set up a mirror, and the latest version cannot be updated from the mirror, so modify /etc/docker/daemon.json and delete "registry-mirrors": ["mirror accelerator address"]

+- If deletion doesn’t work, you can consider replacing it with a `mirror acceleration address`
+- Or simple and rude: when downloading, replace `xhofe/alist: ==latest==` with `xhofe/alist: ==v3.16.3==` (specify the version, the latest when writing the tutorial is 3.16.3)